Integrated STEM education through School 3D Printer Maker Challenges

 Rules and constraints

 There are not too many rules and constraints.
-The product must be created specifically for the Great American Maker Challenge.
+The product must be created specifically for the maker challenge.
 Another rule is that the students need to be able to clearly identify the STEM concepts used in the process.
 As students move through the design process, they also learn how to articulate to the judges the STEM concepts used.
 This exercise facilitates deeper learning and develops the ability to recognize STEM concepts in future problem-solving scenarios, empowering students to go further in the future!

 More 3D Printer Maker Challenges